Tributyltin: Invertebrates

 Exposure to organotin compounds causes the development of male accessory sex organs in female prosobranch gastropods.
 This phenomenon has been termed imposex.
 TBT has been shown to affect invertebrate development.
-Marine snails, such as the dog whelk (Nucella lapillus), has often been used as an indicator species.
+Marine snails, such as the dog whelk (Nucella lapillus), have often been used as an indicator species.
 In gastropods, the normal process of accessory sex organ development is retinoid dependent, as has been proven by the effect 9cisRA has on male penises.
 TBTs mimic the endogenous ligand of Retinoid X Receptor (9cisRA), and thus activates the signalling cascades that are retinoid acid dependent, promoting female penis growth.

 There have been many theories as to why molluscs are affected by TBT.
-For example, previous literature has stated that TBT would cause the inhibition of aromatase which would lead to an increase in testosterone and therefore, causing imposex.
+For example, previous literature has stated that TBT would cause the inhibition of aromatase that would lead to an increase in testosterone and therefore, causing imposex.
 It was theorized that TBT disrupts endocrine system by inhibiting cytochrome P450 molecule.
 Among its myriad functions, P450 converts androgen, which has male-hormone properties, into oestrogen, which has female hormone properties.
 It was theorized that the high concentration of androgen lead to the masculinization of females.
 Another indicator species is Chironomus riparius, a species of non-biting midge, which has been used to test the effects of TBT on development and reproduction at sublethal concentrations found in marine environments.
 Higher concentrations of TBT were found to increase the female population and the results are interesting because unlike the masculinization of the stengoglassan gastropods, feminization was present.

 Vertebrates

 Vertebrates become affected by the waters contaminated with TBT, as well as by consuming organisms that have already been poisoned.
 Oryzias latipes, commonly called Japanese rice fish, has been used as a model vertebrate organism to test for effects of TBT at developmental stages of the embryo.
 It was observed that developmental rate was slowed by TBT in a concentration-related manner and that tail abnormalities occurred.
 Illustrating the infiltration of TBT in the food chain, one study showed that most samples of skipjack tuna tested positive for presence of TBT.
 Tuna from waters around developing Asian nations had particularly high levels of TBT.
-Regulation of TBT is not enforced in Asia as rigorously as in Europe or US.
+Regulation of TBT is not enforced in Asia as rigorously as in Europe or the United States.
 Studies have shown that TBT is detrimental to the immune system.
-Research shows that TBT reduces resistance to infection in fish which live on the seabed and are exposed to high levels of TBT.
-These areas tend to have silty sediment like harbours and estuaries.
+Research shows that TBT reduces resistance to infection in fish that live on the seabed and are exposed to high levels of TBT.
+These areas tend to have silty sediment such as harbours and estuaries.
 TBT compounds have been described to interfere with glucocorticoid metabolism in the liver by inhibiting the activity of the enzyme 11beta-hydroxysteroiddehydrogenase type 2, which converts cortisol to cortisone.